insin/manage-twitter-engagement/README.md

 # Manage Twitter Engagement

-**Manage extra "engagement" on Twitter by hiding Retweets and algorithmic timeline tweets (Retweetlikes)**
+**Manage extra "engagement" on Twitter by hiding Retweets and algorithmic timeline tweets (Retweetlikes‽)**

-Adds controls to toggle display of Retweets and algorithmic timeline tweets (Retweetlikes) to your Twitter profile box - Retweetlikes are hidden by default.
+Adds controls to toggle display of Retweets and Retweetlikes to your Twitter profile box - Retweetlikes are hidden by default.

-Retweets and Retweetlikes are highlighted to make them stand out from other tweets when visible.
+Retweets and Retweetlikes are also highlighted to make them stand out from other tweets when visible.

 * [Install Chrome Extension](https://chrome.google.com/webstore/detail/manage-twitter-engagement/epgepgoafebogggijjemimfjbkidblia)
 * [Install Firefox Add-on](https://addons.mozilla.org/en-US/firefox/addon/manage-twitter-engagement/)